 Our very important client, Purple Corp., wants to conduct an employee training seminar in February next year at Nego Village.
 The group would like to take a tour of Negotown and the industrial park.
 For recreation, they want to go on a cruise to the Muscat and Pudding Islands.
 The entire duration of the program is 10 days.
+In addition, please be careful not to make any mistake in these arrangements.
+The CEO of Purple Corp. is a very strict person and dislikes mistakes.
+When our company made a trifling mistake over arrangements in the past, we were almost kicked out from all transactions with Purple Corp.
+If the business with Purple is terminated, we would incur losses of millions of Abu dollars.

-All right.
+Wolf: All right.
 Let me find out if I can still book Nego Village.
 But I am afraid February is fully booked already.